mohammednabarawy/SmartRenamer/readme.md

 ## Usage

-Once installed, My Awesome Extension provides the following features:
+Once installed, Smart Renamer Extension provides the following features:

-- Feature 1: Describe the first feature and how it benefits users.
+- Feature 1:
-- Feature 2: Explain the second feature and how it improves browsing experience.
+- Feature 2:
-- Feature 3: Highlight the third feature and its usefulness.
+- Feature 3:

 To access the extension, click on the extension icon in your browser's toolbar.
 From there, you can interact with the extension and customize its settings according to your preferences.